mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 ##### 4.1.78.2 Associations

-Entity `GetComponentTypeRequest` does not have any associations.
+The `GetComponentTypeRequest` entity does not have any associations.

-#### 4.1.79 Entity DataValueUsageListEntry
+#### 4.1.79 DataValueUsageListEntry

-Entity representing one list entry.

-It is a specialization of the DataValueUsage as the value can be of any data value type.
+The `DataValueUsageListEntry` entity represents one entry in a list.
+This entity is a specialization of the `DataValueUsage` entity, as the value can be of any data value type.

 ##### 4.1.79.1 Generalization